ipadkid358/carReader/readMe.md

 TODOs:
  - Nicer UI (by Jason Day)
  - Better way to pick car files (maybe)
+ - Fix scroll view hack to place image in center

 Known bugs:
  - If Assets.car is not in a valid NSBundle location, getting images can fail